| Liverpool City Council prosecuted for data protection offences In the first prosecution brought by the Information Commissioner for failure to

 relating to her health was missing from the material provided.
 As a result of

 this she made a complaint to the Information Commissioner’s Office (ICO).
+ICO commenced an investigation and tried to contact Liverpool City Council

 on several occasions by letter and telephone.
 The council did not respond.
 As